 The eight-cylinder icon arrived at a time of climate pressure

 The Mercedes 500SL arrived in a continual era of change – climate change was becoming more of a prevalent topic; technology was evolving, and the acquisition of wealth was significantly changing.
 The automotive industry was under pressure to produce vehicles that were both safe, reliable, and bereft of toxic emissions.
-Mercedes-Benz’s response in the 1970s was to introduce an EGR system and catalytic converter to vehicles destined for the United States – their largest market in the second half of the 20th century.
+The was to introduce an EGR system and catalytic converter to the Mercedes SL exhaust system on vehicles destined for the United States – their largest market in the second half of the 20th century.
 Here in the UK, we were in some ways luckier to be sold models without a catalytic converter, meaning that we were offered the highest performing R107 variants… Until the 560SL came along.

 Mercedes 560 SL